comevussor/Apache-Hive-queries-on-IMDB-open-database/Spark general RDD.md

 By default, we have 1 partition per CPU, but it results in idle time to wait for the slowest.

-Recommanded value is 3 partitions per CPU : each CPU will perform 3 tasks one after the other and the differences between each CPU will average out, resulting in less idle time.
+Recommended value is 3 partitions per CPU : each CPU will perform 3 tasks one after the other and the differences between each CPU will average out, resulting in less idle time.

+Adding too many partitions results in too much overhead.